 Master's Degree in Special Education

-The aim of the Master’s Degree in Special Education is to graduate students who:
+The aim of the master’s degree in Special Education is for graduate students who:

 - Have advanced skills in designing, implementing, and evaluating research-based practices that meet the special educational needs of learners with disabilities;